 Wine To Water is committed to providing clean water solutions to those who need it most: individuals lacking clean water, whether displaced in a refugee camp, from a natural disaster, or living in a remote region or developing country.
 Wine To Water helps build or repair wells and trenches; constructs rainwater harvest tanks; educates communities about the filters; arranges volunteer service trips to the Amazon, Dominican Republic, East Africa, and Nepal; organizes hands-on filter builds and raises funds so solutions reach those in crises.
 The organization distributes water filters internationally and to domestic areas hit by natural disasters, including Houston and Puerto Rico, among other areas.
 Each water filter removes 99.99 percent of organic contaminants and provides a family of five with clean water for more than 10 years.

 LMA attendees assembled 226 filters during the conference that will be shipped to communities and families in need around the globe.
 And that’s not all: We heard many stories of law firms that are interested in bringing a filter build back home as part of a community service effort.
 Delaware-based Young Conaway did just that and used the sentiment as the basis for their holiday card to clients and friends.

 We offer a big thank you to those who participated in this hands-on effort; talked with Courtney Mattar, the Wine To Water representative; and included a special personal message of hope to families in need.
 Because of you, 226 families in the world will no longer have to walk miles for clean water.

 Wine To Water offers law firms the opportunity to engage in meaningful team building while demonstrating good corporate citizenship.
 We invite you to consider hosting a filter build at your firm this year!
 For more details, contact email@example.com.

-For more information about how to develop an effective PR or marketing campaign that puts good karma out into the world, please contact me, Kathy O’Brien, at firstname.lastname@example.org.
+For more information about how to develop an effective PR or marketing campaign that puts good karma out into the world, contact Vivian Hood at firstname.lastname@example.org.